The Complexity of Resilience Problems via Valued Constraint Satisfaction: Application: Resilience

 We introduce the resilience problem for conjunctive queries and, more generally, unions of conjunctive queries.
 We generally work with Boolean queries, i.e., queries without free variables.
 A \emph{conjunctive query} is a primitive positive $\tau$-sentence and a \emph{union of conjunctive queries} is a (finite) disjunction of conjunctive queries.
 Note that every existential positive sentence can be written as a union of conjunctive queries.

 Let $\tau$ be a finite relational signature and $\mu$ a conjunctive query over $\tau$.
-The input to the \emph{resilience problem for} $\mu$ consists of a finite $\tau$-structure $\bA$, called a \emph{database}\footnote{To be precise, a finite relational structure is not exactly the same as a database because the latter may not contain elements that are not contained in any relation.
-This difference, however, is inessential for the problems studied in this paper.}, and the task is to compute the number of tuples that have to be removed from relations of $\bA$ so that $\bA$ does \emph{not} satisfy $\mu$.
+The input to the \emph{resilience problem for} $\mu$ consists of a finite $\tau$-structure $\bA$, called a ($\tau$-)\emph{database}\footnote{To be precise, a finite relational structure is not exactly the same as a database, because the latter may not contain elements that are not contained in any relation.
+This difference, however, is inessential for the problems studied in this article.}, and the task is to compute the number of tuples that have to be removed from relations of $\bA$ so that $\bA$ does \emph{not} satisfy $\mu$.
 This number is called the \emph{resilience} of $\bA$ (with respect to $\mu$).
 As usual, this can be turned into a decision problem where the input also contains a natural number $u \in {\mathbb N}$ and the question is whether the resilience is at most $u$.
 Clearly, $\bA$ does not satisfy $\mu$ if and only if its resilience is $0$.

 A natural variation of the problem is that the input database is a \emph{bag database}, meaning that it may contain tuples with \emph{multiplicities}.
-Formally, a bag database is a valued structure with all weights (which represent multiplicities) taken from $\N$.
-In this paper, we focus on bag databases whose relevance has already been discussed in the introduction.
+Formally, a \emph{multiset relation} on a set $A$ of arity $k$ is a multiset with elements from $A^k$ and a \emph{bag database} $\bA$ over a relational signature $\tau$ consists of a finite domain $A$ and for every $R \in \tau$ of arity $k$, a multiset relation $R^\bA$ of arity $k$.
+A bag database $\bA$ satisfies a union of conjunctive queries $\mu$ if the relational structure obtained from $\bA$ by forgetting the multiplicities of tuples in its relations satisfies $\mu$.
+In this article, we focus on bag databases whose relevance has already been discussed in the introduction.
+The reader might wonder why, unlike in~\cite{LatestResilience}, we restrict to study of resilience problems in bag semantics and do not consider set semantics.
+This will become apparent from the proof of Proposition~\ref{prop:connection}, see Remark~\ref{rem:set}.